dataScientist420/extend-python-with-c/README.md

 # extend-python-with-c
-Example of a program written in C which adds a new built-in module to Python
+Example of a program written in C which adds a new built-in module to Python.

 - unzip the repository folder
 - execute the file run.sh